 Marcia T. Dunn, Trustee, has served as a Chapter 7 Panel Bankruptcy Trustee for the Southern District of Florida, Miami-Dade Division, since 1992.
-It is the Trustee’s responsibility to review Chapter 7 bankruptcy petitions, determine whether or not there are assets available for distribution to creditors, and, if assets exist, to secure and liquidate those assets for the benefit of creditors of the bankruptcy estate.
-The Trustee will also determine whether each Debtor has been candid and honest in their disclosures, and, in certain circumstances, contest the Debtor’s receipt of a discharge (if the Trustee has information indicating that there has been some type of material dishonesty or non-compliance with applicable laws by the Debtor).
+It is the trustee’s responsibility to review Chapter 7 bankruptcy petitions, determine whether or not there are assets available for distribution to creditors, and, if assets exist, to secure and liquidate those assets for the benefit of creditors of the bankruptcy estate.

-The Trustee will require the production of certain documents from every Debtor.
-The forms listing the required documents are included herein (see Required Document Production).
-There are specific requirements for individual or married Debtors, and specific requirements for corporate Debtors.
+The trustee will require the production of certain documents from every debtor.
+The forms listing the required documents are included herein.
+There are specific requirements for individual or married debtors, and specific requirements for corporate debtors.

 The trustee is not permitted to give legal advice to debtors or creditors.
 Parties should seek legal advice from an attorney of their choosing.